N3rdL0rd/writeups/src/posts/cp-babuk.md

 2. The eSTREAM Project's [documentation on SOSEMANUK](https://web.archive.org/web/20210507120806/https://www.ecrypt.eu.org/stream/sosemanukpf.html), and [Wikipedia too](https://en.wikipedia.org/wiki/SOSEMANUK)
 3. The [C Thread Pool](https://github.com/Pithikos/C-Thread-Pool) library

-And a profound thank you to you, dear reader, for suffering through this poorly written writeup, which was made with :heart: by N3rdL0rd.
+And a profound thank you to you, dear reader, for suffering through this poorly written writeup, which was made with ❤️ by N3rdL0rd.